multitudes/42-C-for-Embedded-systems/README.md

 # Interrupts
 ## Question 11:
 Interrupts are an important part of embedded systems.
-Consequently, many compiler vendors oer an extension to standard C to support interrupts.
+Consequently, many compiler vendors offer an extension to standard C to support interrupts.
 Typically, this new key word is __interrupt.
 The following code uses __interrupt to dene an interrupt service routine.
 Comment on the code.
 ```c